Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Strongholds and Guard Towers now have an innate ranged attack, though garrisoned units can still attack from within them.
 Guard Towers now have a garrison capacity of 1 rather than 2.
 - Strongholds and Guard Towers are now affected by arrow/throwing axe upgrades, as well as by Alchemy.
+- Fixed issue which caused building ownership influence to not be applied properly when a building changed owner.

 * Heroes
 - The Runemasters Brokk and Eitri are now recruitable heroes.